vocalmajority/donate/index.markdown

 * <a href="https://www.showingupforracialjustice.org/donate-to-surj.html">Showing Up for Racial Justice</a> works to educate white people about anti-racism and organizes actions to support the fight for racial justice and undermine white supremacy

 * <a href="https://www.tmcf.org/our-give">The Thurgood Marshall College Fund (TMCF)</a> is the largest organization in the nation that represents HBCUs (historically black colleges and universities) and predominantly black institutions.
 Providing leadership, lobbying, job recruiting, and scholarships, TMCF helps to groom the next generation of cultural leaders.
 In 2017 alone, they helped to confer more than 30,500 undergraduate degrees, 7,500 graduate degrees, and about 2,000 doctorate degrees.

+* <a href="https://www.wokekindergarten.org/">Woke Kindergarten</a> provides liberation- and abolition-based learning for early lerner education.
+You can donate via Venmo (@akieagross) or PayPal (akieagross@gmail.com).

 ___